jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 In fact, looking at our https://arxiv.org/abs/1601.01050 one sees a lot of similarities between the previous paragraph and that preprint.

+One can say that **audio synthesis via unit generators is one of the early neural network architectures**, only it has not been commmonly recognized as such, because **those neural networks have typically been hardcrafted, rather than automatically trained**.

 ## Explicit unit generators in neural networks.